mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

 **Jan.
-2020**   Dr. Yutao Ma became a member of the Standing committee of the [CCF Technical Committee on Services Computing](http://tc.ccf.org.cn/tcsc/)
+2020** &emsp Dr. Yutao Ma became a member of the Standing committee of the [CCF Technical Committee on Services Computing](http://tc.ccf.org.cn/tcsc/)

 **Dec.
 2019**   Dr. Yutao Ma was invited to serve the [International Journal of Web Services Research](https://www.igi-global.com/journal/international-journal-web-services-research/1079) as an Associate Editor.